 1. Take advantage of vertical space!

-If you live in a house or an apartment that has limited square footage, it is pretty easy to get overwhelmed when considering bringing an animal into the mix.
-One easy way to overcome this stress is to take advantage of any vertical space that your new home has to offer.
+If you live in a house or an apartment with limited square footage, it is easy to get overwhelmed when considering bringing an animal into the mix.
+One easy way to overcome this stress is to take advantage of any vertical space your new home offers.

-One thing about cats that people need to understand is that they are instinctually drawn to higher places.
-Cats love to be in an area that allows them to survey the land below them so they can keep an eye out for any possible threats and any possible food sources.
-(Although, the food sources part is mostly for cats that are still living in the wild.)
+One thing people need to understand about cats is that they are instinctually drawn to higher places.
+Cats love to be in an area that allows them to survey the land below them to keep an eye out for any possible threats and potential food sources.
+(Although the food sources part is mostly for cats still living in the wild.)

 An absolute favorite here at Kritter Kommunity is Tuft and Paw’s Vista cat shelf.
-I love it so much because it is the perfect size for a cat to comfortable lay and relax on the wall.
+I love it because it is the perfect size for a cat to lie comfortably and relax on the wall.

 There is one thing that is almost entirely unavoidable when owning a cat, and that is having to have a litter box.
 Litter boxes can be stinky, take up a lot of space, and can be pretty ugly in most cases.
 All of these things can make people living in small spaces not want a cat, and if you’re one of those people, don’t be discouraged!
 There are so many other options out there!

 Additional information on cat litter and litter boxes.